MckinstryJ/MckinstryJ/README.md

 - 🏔 Living in Superior, CO
 #### Development
 - 🧠 Developing a Feature Sythnesis package that is customizable based on user's specifications on features / target(s) / etc
-- 🧠 Developing an private Algo Trader for personal use (but evenutal public use)
-- 🧠 Gaining exposure to various algorithms for nextgen Ai avatars.
-TTS models include: FastSpeech2, Tacotron2, and more.
-NLP models include: GPT-1, GPT-2 and GPT-3.
-All of which will help assist me in my current Machine Learning Engineering experience at [Traits.ai](https://traits.ai).

 ![](https://github.com/MckinstryJ/github-stats/blob/master/generated/languages.svg)